 The plot of Don Giovanni in a minute:

-Don Giovanni is a nobleman who travels far and wide with his atendant Leporello and seduces thousands of women along the way.
+Don Giovanni is a nobleman who travels far and wide with his atendant Leporello and seduces several women along the way.
 One night, when he leaves the bedroom of soon-to-be-married Donna Anna, her father catches Giovanni and challenges him to a duel.
 Giovanni kills the old man and runs off.
 Anna and her fiancé Don Ottavio swear to have their revenge on this deceptive stranger.

 As Don Giovanni tries to seduce newlywed Zerlina, his past catches up with him when jilted ex-lover Donna Elvira starts to sabotage his every move.
 She teams up with Anna, Ottavio, and Zerlina's husband Masetto to teach Giovanni a lesson, which forces him to make a run for it.
 While on the run, Giovanni is confronted by the ghost of Anna's father.
 In jest, Giovanni invites the ghost to his house for dinner — to his surprise, the ghost actually does attend.
 The gates of hell open up and swallow a defiant Don Giovanni, sentencing him to eternal punishment for his immorality.